namansehwal/APPDEV-PROJECT/README.md

 ## Contributing 🧑‍🤝‍🧑

+If you'd like to contribute to the project, here are the steps:

 1. Fork the Project.
 2. Create your Feature Branch: `git checkout -b feature/YourFeature`
 3. Commit your Changes: `git commit -m 'Add some amazing feature'`